atomicdata-dev/atomic-data-docs/src/schema/faq.md

 A property only has one single Datatype.
 However, feel free to create a new kind of Datatype that, in turn, refers to other Datatypes.
-Perhaps this should be part of the Atomic Base Datatypes.
+Perhaps Generics, or Option like types should be part of the Atomic Base Datatypes.

-Solutions:

-- Generic datatype?

-## How should a client deal with dot syntax key collisions?
+## How should a client deal with Shortname collisions?

-Atomic Data guarantees `<subject> <property>` uniqueness, but when you're working on Atomic Data in an IDE / text editor, you're likely to use the `key` of the `Property`.
+Atomic Data guarantees Subject-Property uniqueness, which means that Valid Resources are guanranteed to have only one of each Property.
+Properties offer Shortnames, which are short strings.
+These strings SHOULD be unique inside Classes, but these are not guaranteed to be unique inside all Resources.
+Note that Resources can have multiple Classes, and throught that, they can have colliding Shortnames.
+Resources are also free to inlcude Properties from other Classes, and their Shortnames, too, might collide.

 For example: